slain-sh/_Quita_Zach_PayDay_Board_Game/PayDay.md

 - Kicked out of the game once you get a debt of -20,000

 max amount of income is p10,000 from an event

+## Leaderboard MySQL Integration
+- Leaderboard that displays history of the best games.
+Filtered by the money made by the richest player, and the least amount of moves